joyprokash/club-alpha-booking-system/replit.md

 - **Password Reset**: Admins can reset any user's password, requiring 8+ characters and bcrypt hashing, with all actions logged.
 - **Photo Upload & Approval**: STAFF users can upload profile photos for their linked hostess via a secure endpoint.
 Uploads are stored with PENDING status in the `photoUploads` table.
 ADMIN users review pending uploads at `/admin/photo-approvals` and can approve or reject them.
 When approved, the photo is applied to the hostess profile and status changes to APPROVED.
 The system enforces ownership verification to ensure staff can only upload for their own linked hostess.
 - **Service Pricing**: Services store prices as integer cents (priceCents) in the database and display as dollars with 2 decimal places.
 ADMIN users can easily create and edit service prices through the Services Management page.
 Prices are prominently displayed to clients on service cards (hostess profile page) and in the booking form dropdown.
+- **Demo Login Credentials**: The home page displays demo credentials for all four user roles (ADMIN, RECEPTION, STAFF, CLIENT) to allow easy exploration of the platform.
+STAFF demo user is linked to the first hostess (Sophia) for testing staff features like photo uploads and schedule management.
 - **Analytics Dashboard**: Provides revenue metrics, booking trends, and cancellation rates with `recharts` visualization.

 ## External Dependencies